 The combined impacts of habitat loss, habitat fragmentation, habitat degradation, human population growth, poaching, disease, war and civil unrest threaten the remaining giraffe numbers and their distribution throughout Africa.
-Many threats arise from direct, indirect or perceived competition for resources with humans and their livestock.
+Many threats arise from direct, indirect or perceived competition for resources with humans, their livestock and agricultural land.
 Habitat degradation and destruction is caused by an increasing human demand for agricultural land, pastoralism, and uncontrolled timber and fuel-wood harvesting.